 Planning Your Roof Replacement

 If you are considering a major roof renovation or replacement, your first step should be to meet with experienced, skilled contractors to learn about the best options for your home and the estimated costs.
-At Midwest Exteriors Plus, we’ve been building and repairing roofs in the Twin Cities for more than 40 years, and we come with GAF Master Elite and Owens Corning Platinum accreditation—making us one of a handful of contractors in the country with such a high level of credentials.
+At Midwest Roofing, Siding and Windows, we’ve been building and repairing roofs in the Twin Cities for more than 40 years, and we come with GAF Master Elite and Owens Corning Platinum accreditation—making us one of a handful of contractors in the country with such a high level of credentials.
 We can help you make the right decision for materials, as well as energy-efficient membranes, skylights, solar fans, and other options.

 Once you have a vision in mind for your roof replacement, you will need to establish a level of investment that makes sense for your family.
 The cost of a new roof is well worth the money, but it’s a serious investment that you should take time to consider before moving forward with a quality contractor.